Taintlight

-Taintlight is a 2009 American direct-to-video spoof horror film written and directed by Chris Seaver and starring Meredith Host, Kurt Indovina, and A.J.
+Taintlight is a 2009 American direct-to-video parody horror film, written and directed by Chris Seaver and starring Meredith Host, Kurt Indovina, and A.J.
 Stabbone.
-It a parody of the 2008 film Twilight.
+It is a parody of the 2008 film Twilight.

+The film belongs to the paranormal romance genre, depicting a love triangle between a female human, a male vampire, and a male werewolf.

 Premise

 When lovely young Stella (Meredith Host) strikes up a romance with pale, brooding vampire Edgar Mullens (Kurt Indovina), the couple must navigate the treacherous waters of human-undead love and fend off the amorous advances of a werewolf named Jack (A.J.
 Stabbone).
 Meanwhile, another brood of bloodsuckers seeks to impale Edgar and claim Stella for themselves.